 We stand today on the edge of a great abyss.
 At this crucial moment choices are being made and thrust on us that will for many years to come affect the way people are treated.
 We want to try to help tip the scales on the side of those who believe that individuals are unique and special and have great dignity.

 The impact of this project helped to make abortion a center stage issue in the academic and political debate, and propelled then pediatric surgeon C. Everett Koop to national prominence.
 As a result, he was appointed and served as U. S. Surgeon General under President Ronald Reagan from 1982 to 1989.

 In 1983, Reagan himself wrote Abortion and the Conscience of the Nation, the only book ever published by a sitting U.S. President.
 The following year Reagan established January 22, the anniversary of the Roe vs. Wade decision, as National Sanctity of Human Life Day.
 On the Sunday closest to that date, churches across the country still recognize and affirm the importance of protecting all human life.

 Early pro-Life strategists suggested ways to express opposition to the killing of the unborn, such as picketing abortion clinics or practicing civil disobedience.
 But by the early 1980’s, some Christians took a new approach by establishing the first pregnancy help centers.
 By providing practical help to women, many of whom were opposed to abortion but had nowhere to turn for support, many more unborn lives were saved and women were spared from abortion.
-Caring Network DuPage was one of the first pregnancy help centers established, in 1981.
-In nearly four decades of empowering women, Caring Network DuPage has served and saved tens of thousands of mothers and unborn children.
+Caring Network Illinois was one of the first pregnancy help centers established, in 1981.
+In nearly four decades of empowering women, Caring Network Illinois has served and saved tens of thousands of mothers and unborn children.
 Click here to learn how you can help Caring Network’s mission.